11 Best Marketing Analytics Tools (2026)

 Is GA4 really free?

 Yes, with meaningful limits.
 The standard tier handles 10 million events per property per month and retains data for 14 months.
-For most businesses, that's enough.
-GA4 360 starts at $50,000/year for enterprise needs.
+For most businesses, that is enough.
+GA4 360 starts at $50,000/year for enterprise needs (higher event limits, BigQuery exports, SLAs).

 What happened to Hotjar?

 Hotjar legally merged into Contentsquare in July 2025.
-The product is now part of Contentsquare's Experience Analytics suite.
+The product is now part of Contentsquare's Experience Analytics (DXA) suite.
 Existing Hotjar customers are being migrated to the new platform.
+The free tier improved from 35 daily sessions to 5,000 monthly sessions.

 Do I need a consent banner with privacy analytics tools?

-Plausible, Fathom, and Matomo (in cookieless mode) don't use cookies and are designed to operate without consent banners under GDPR.
-But consult your legal team -- regulations vary by jurisdiction.
+Plausible, Fathom, and Matomo (in cookieless mode) do not use cookies and are designed to operate without consent banners under GDPR.
+But consult your legal team -- regulations vary by jurisdiction, and some interpretations of ePrivacy Directive may still require notice.

 Can PostHog replace multiple analytics tools?

 In theory, yes.
 PostHog covers analytics, session replay, feature flags, A/B testing, surveys, and more.
 In practice, each module is less specialized than dedicated tools.
-It's ideal for developer teams that value consolidation and open source.
+It is ideal for developer teams that value consolidation, open source, and usage-based pricing.
+A startup using PostHog as their only analytics tool can operate comfortably on the free tier for months.

 Need help finding the right analytics tool?
-Browse all analytics tools on Toolradar.
+Browse all analytics tools on Toolradar, or compare specific tools head-to-head in our comparison tool.